xiix0/scam/README.md

-Your lover will never wish to leave you.
+Best of all is never to have been born.
+Second best is to die soon.